 Romans 8:16 “The Spirit himself testifies with our spirit that we are God’s children.”

 Gods reminds us that we are His.
 We are loved by Him, valued by Him and whatever we face and will need in the coming year we can be assured that He will always be with us.
-Let not God’s goodness be defined in our eyes but our own subjective measures.
+Let not God’s goodness be defined in our eyes by our own subjective measures.
 God is Good, that is who He is.

 With whatever lies ahead for us this year let us focus on allowing God to shape and mould our Character.